yaky-dev/simple-synapse-admin/README.md

 ## How to use

-First, you need to [set yourself up as admin and get the access token](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/index.html#authenticate-as-a-server-admin), and your server's Admin API has to be accessible, [which is a risk](https://matrix-org.github.io/synapse/latest/reverse_proxy.html#synapse-administration-endpoints).
+First, [set up an admin user and get the access token](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/index.html#authenticate-as-a-server-admin).
+Then, enable access to your server's [administration endpoints](https://matrix-org.github.io/synapse/latest/reverse_proxy.html#synapse-administration-endpoints).

-Open [Synapse Admin hosted on yaky.dev](https://yaky.dev/synapse-admin] and enter your homeserver address and admin access token.
+Open [Synapse Admin hosted on GitHub Pages](https://yaky-dev.github.io/synapse-admin/) or [Synapse Admin hosted on yaky.dev](https://yaky.dev/apps/synapse-admin/) and enter your homeserver address and admin access token.

-"Save credentials to local storage" is an optional convenience feature.
-If saved, credentials are automatically set next time you open the page.
-Credentials stay in your browser and are not transmitted anywhere.
-"Clear credentials from local storage" clears credential inputs and all of local storage.
+"Save credentials" is an optional convenience feature.
+If saved, credentials will be automatically set next time you open the page.
+Credentials are saved to local storage in your browser and are not transmitted anywhere.
+"Clear credentials" clears credential inputs and all of local storage.

 ### Users